Chinese Dry Spices and Condiments

 Dry Spices and Condiments – Brown Slab Sugar Cane Sugar

 Rock sugar also comes in these brown sugar pieces and is call bing pian tang (冰片糖) or literally rock sugar slices.
-They are both called rock sugar in Chinese because they come in a large solid form but other than that, I have no explanation.
+They are both called rock sugar in Chinese because they come in a largely solid form but other than that, I have no explanation.

 SOUTH WORD BRAND Brown Candy are brown sugar slabs made of brown sugar particles.
 The sugar particles are packed together to form a sweet block that is typically used in desserts or medicines.